 The Auburn Avenue Research Library on African American Culture and History is situated in Atlanta's Sweet Auburn Historic District and is part of the Atlanta-Fulton Public Library System.
 The reference and archival collections housed within the facility are dedicated to both the study and preservation of African and African American history and culture.
 The research library was recognized by the state of Georgia in 2001 when it was awarded the Governor's Award in the Humanities.

 The Auburn Avenue Research Library on African American Culture and History is located in Atlanta's Sweet Auburn district, which is known for its rich African American history.
 The library's history dates back to the beginning of what was called the Negro History Collection in 1921.
-Since then, this primary resource in the public education for and about African Americans in the South has grown immensely.
+Since then, this primary resource in public education for and about African Americans in the South has grown immensely.
 Today the library is undergoing renovations to house its growing collection.

 Today, the library offers both a glimpse into the past for African Americans and cultural ties to Africa through visual arts, film, and writing.
 The library hosts speakers, exhibitions, and film screenings to connect Atlanta's residents to the African American experience.